danielhutchinson-cw/design-patterns-katas/strategy-pattern/typescript/src/task.md

 1. The game must support a single character class that is able to fight.
 For this to be an acceptable release you should be able to create a new character, call fight on that character and see some output.

 2. The game must now support multiple character classes.
 For this to be an acceptable release you should be able to create a new character and give it a weapon type.
 The weapon type the character has should change which output is show when fight is called.
 The release should support three different weapons.

+To prove this works, create three different characters, each with a different weapon, and call fight on each one.

 It has also been stated that new weapons types need to be added in the future, quickly.
 So your design needs to ensure that this can happen without existing code needing to be updated.

 3. The game must now support the changing of character classes at run-time.
 For this to be an acceptable release you should be able to create a new character and give it a weapon type, call fight to see the output for that class, and then change the weapon type to another weapon.
 Calling fight at this point will show output for the new character class.